 In Polish, wedding reception is called “wesele” meaning in English “The Joy”.
 Everybody should enjoy the wedding, not the drinking.

 The Priest Włdysław Zązel, heading a small parish in Kamesznica, is working very hard for spreading the tradition of non-alcoholic wedding receptions.
 In his parish, 120 out of 140 wedding receptions (as of 1994) were celebrated without alcohol.
 In 1995, he was invited by Radio “Maryja” (leading Catholic radio station) to tell the listeners about his experience with alcohol-free weddings.
 Listeners from all Poland were calling the radio station to say that alcohol-free weddings were organized by many individuals.
 Father Zązel proposed then to organize a meeting of those who had alcohol-free weddings.
 The meetings were called “Wedding of the Weddings”.
-First two such meetings were organized in Father Zązel’s parish Kamesznica, then in Zamość, Częstochowa, Stary Sącz, Kraków, Białystok, Koszęcin, Ludźmierz, Warszawa, Olsztyn, Wrocław, Bydgoszcz, Tarnów, Łomża Miejsce Piastowe (2010), Radom (2011), again Kraków (2012), Wieleń Zaobrzański (2013) and once again Kamesznica (2014), then in Krynica (2015), Myczkowce (2016).
+First two such meetings were organized in Father Zązel’s parish Kamesznica, then in Zamość, Częstochowa, Stary Sącz, Kraków, Białystok, Koszęcin, Ludźmierz, Warszawa, Olsztyn, Wrocław, Bydgoszcz, Tarnów, Łomża Miejsce Piastowe (2010), Radom (2011), again Kraków (2012), Wieleń Zaobrzański (2013) and once again Kamesznica (2014), then in Krynica (2015), Myczkowce (2016), Trąbki Wielkie und Gdańsk (in 2017), Ludźmierz (in 2018), Toruń (in 2019), Radom (in 2020), Niepokalanów (in 2021), Łopoczno (in 2022).
 In 1999, Father Zązel went with alcohol-free couples to Rome, where they were blessed by Pope John Paul II.
 The forthcoming event will be held in Kamesznica.

 The meetings are always multi-layered events.
 Everybody enjoys the all-night-long dancing.
 But there are also conferences, discussions, lectures, meetings with local state authorities and bishops.
 The couples swear love as on the day of their wedding and are blessed by the bishops.
 Every day they attend with their children Holy Masses celebrated specially for them.
 Even couples from abroad (Austria, Australia, France, Germany) feel attracted.